Honda Accord 2013-2017 problems, fuel economy, engines

 2.4L Earth Dreams 4-cylinder: 4.4 US qt.
 (4.2L)

 3.5L Earth Dreams V6: 4.5 US qt.
 (4.3L)

 Recommended oil viscosity: 0W-20.

 rating.
-The 2-door coupe scored better: it got 5 stars in the front and side crash test and 5 stars for rollover resistance.
+The 2-door coupe scored 5 stars in the front and side crash test and 5 stars for rollover resistance.
 The Accord 4-door sedan received 4 stars in frontal crash tests and 5 stars for side protection and rollover resistance.
-The IIHS awarded the 2013-2017 Accord coupe and sedan with the Top Safety Pick rating.
+IIHS awarded the 2013-2017 Accord coupe and sedan with a Top Safety Pick rating.